Thursday, August 31, 2017

 --New Republic's take is titled J.D.
 Vance, the False Prophet of Blue America.
 Sarah Jones' pieces carries this explanatory subtitle: The bestselling author of "Hillbilly Elegy" has emerged as the liberal media's favorite white trash–splainer.
 But he is offering all the wrong lessons.

-This 1-star review on Amazon has an interesting title: Do not believe 5-star reviews!!!
+One 1-star review on Amazon has the interesting title: Do not believe 5-star reviews!!!
 The writer, identified as booklover, summed up his or her commentary with this fairly accurate statement: "I was really hoping for an expansive discussion of a subgroup of America's poor & instead got a simple, largely mundane autobiography of a boy whose mother was an oft-married druggie & whose colorful (coarse, cursing, but nurturing) grandmother stepped up to rear him."

 * * * *